xiix0/scam/README.md

-Do not overtax your powers.
+Do not sleep in a eucalyptus tree tonight.